-Next, we have a 2” layer of gel memory foam, which is supposed to help with temperature regulation and to act as a transition in between the top and bottom slabs
+Next, we have a 2” layer of gel memory foam, which is supposed to help with temperature regulation and to act as a transition between the top and bottom layers.

 - Comfort layer

-a 1.5” layer of aerated latex foam.
-Latex foam is a spongier-feeling material that allows for good airflow and gives the bed some bounce
+The top of the GhostBed mattress is a 1.5” layer of aerated latex foam.
+Latex foam is a spongier-feeling material that allows for good airflow and gives the bed some bounce.

 GhostBed Sleeping Position Analysis